xspynks/xspynks/README.md

 - 📫 How to reach me: **rafaeldepauladev@gmail.com**

 # 💫 About Me:
 I'm a Full Stack Developer.
-You can see more information about me on my [LinkedIn](https://linkedin.com/in/rafaeldepaulabarbosa)
+You can see more information about me on my [LinkedIn profile.](https://linkedin.com/in/rafaeldepaulabarbosa)

 <a href="https://app.daily.dev/xspynks"><img src="https://api.daily.dev/devcards/b5c69c000c7b49a082a202fdff795879.png?r=ncv" width="400" alt="Rafael de Paula's Dev Card"/></a>